 Can the blender make decent soup and smoothies?

 For soup, the cooked and blended soup mixture is strained through a fine mesh sieve and then inspected to see what's escaped unblended, so that you don't end up with the likes of stringy celery in your soup.
-A Best Buy blender will whiz everything to a smooth, even consistency.
+A Best Buy blender will whizz everything to a smooth, even consistency.

 What's it like with tougher ingredients, such as veg and nuts?

 Not all blenders do a good job of blending tough, dry or fibrous ingredients such as herbs, nuts, seeds and raw veg.
 Our fruit and veg smoothie challenges blenders with frozen berries, whole almonds, leafy spinach and fibrous ginger to see if they can blitz complex mixes into tasty drinks.